ufukty/gohandlers/docs/reference/commands/list.md

     This map will include entries for all handlers that have receiver `*Pets`.

--   These functions gather **method and path** from the handlers (using gohandlers’ knowledge of HTTP method and path assignments, see below) and the handler function itself.
+-   These functions gather **method and path** from the handlers (using Gohandlers’ knowledge of HTTP method and path assignments, see below) and the handler function itself.

--   **Custom HandlerInfo:** By default, gohandlers defines its own `HandlerInfo` in each generated file.
+-   **Custom HandlerInfo:** By default, Gohandlers defines its own `HandlerInfo` in each generated file.
 However, if you want to use a shared type (perhaps your project defines a global route struct), you can provide `-hi-import "myapp/router"` and `-hi-type "HandlerInfo"` flags.
-Then gohandlers will import your package and use `myapp/router.HandlerInfo` instead in the return type.
+Then Gohandlers will import your package and use `myapp/router.HandlerInfo` instead in the return type.
 This can simplify integrating with your router setup.

 ---